Band of the Fighting Irish: Irish Guard

 Each football Saturday, the Band of the Fighting Irish is led onto the field for its traditional pre-game salute by the celebrated Irish Guard.
 This group of precision marchers was formed in 1949 when then Director H. Lee Hope conceived the idea of adding color to the band while maintaining the dignity befitting the nation's oldest university band.
 The Guard's uniform is patterned after the traditional Irish kilt.

 During the first few years, the Irish Guard performed on bagpipes.
 Performances included a variety of Irish tunes as well as several school songs.
 Prior to each home football game, the Guard would perform around the concourse of the stadium, as well as other areas on campus.
-Performing on bagpipes was discontinued around 1954.
+Performing on bagpipes was discontinued around 1963.

 Staff

 Director

 Kenneth W. Dye, is Director of Bands and Professor of Music at the University of Notre Dame.
 He is a graduate of the University of Houston, where he holds a Doctorate in Music Education and a Master's in Business Administration.
 He has also earned degrees of Master of Arts in Music from California State University and Bachelor of Music from the University of Southern California where he marched in the University of Southern California Trojan Marching Band.
 As a composer/arranger, Ken Dye serves as a staff writer for several publishers and served as composer/arranger for the Sydney 2000 Olympic Band and pops arranger for the Dallas Symphony.
 His writing activities have produced over 1200 works for band and orchestra performed throughout the U.S. and overseas.
-Dye's recent composition "Welcome to Beijing," an Olympic Suite for Band, premiered in the Beijing Concert Hall in May 2008.
+Dye's composition "Welcome to Beijing," an Olympic Suite for Band, premiered in the Beijing Concert Hall in May 2008.
 The Olympic Suite is also featured in the 2008 Olympic Arts Festival performed by the Beijing schools.

 In addition Dye serves as a concurrent professor of Computer Applications.
 His course "Music through Technology" examines the historical influence of technology on the creative process of music.
 Dr. Dye also teaches music from a business perspective in a course entitled "The Business of Music," a synergistic history of music and business.
 Prior to Notre Dame, Dr Dye served as Director of Bands at Rice University for 17 years and 14 years as conductor of the Houston Concert Band.
 In addition to his experience in Texas, he was Director of Bands at State University of West Georgia, Assistant Band Director for the 1984 Olympics, and taught public high school at Artesia High School in Lakewood, California.
 He has also served as director of the Opening Ceremonies of the U.S. Olympic Festival and conductor of the All-American College Band at Disney World.
 Ken Dye serves as a music director of numerous special events as well as a clinician and adjudicator throughout North America and the South Pacific.